Study Abroad in Santiago with IFSA

 Learn among like-minded advocates and leaders in bustling Santiago, in the foothills of the majestic Andes Mountains.
 Explore a sophisticated city, emerging as a major economic and cultural center in Latin America, as you follow your penchant for business, politics, law, or social justice.

 Designed so you can live like a Santiaguino, this program allows you to learn local customs from a carefully selected host family and learn alongside Chilean peers.
-Ideal for pre-law, political science, international relations, and business majors, with the freedom to choose classes from three of Latin America’s top universities: Pontificia Universidad Católica de Chile,* Universidad de Chile,* and Universidad Diego Portales. (*Some classes available in English).
+Ideal for pre-law, political science, international relations, and business majors, with the freedom to choose classes from two of Latin America’s top universities: Pontificia Universidad Católica de Chile and Universidad de Chile.
+Some classes available in English.

 Thinking ahead to life after college?
 Add a resume-enhancing internship or directed research for a great window into career possibilities, plus experience employers will value.